 A simple and tasty, spongy cake traditionally served with coffee after meals.
 Swedish dark cake is spiced with cinnamon, cloves and cocoa powder.
-This easy cake recipe is quick to whip up and bake, try this at your next tea party or coffee klatch.The simplicity of vintage Swedish cookbooks is really appealing to me.
+This easy Swedish Dessert is quick to whip up and bake, try this at your next tea party or coffee klatch.The simplicity of vintage Swedish cookbooks is really appealing to me.
 The ingredient lists are short and the instructions are...interesting.

 In Cooking the Scandinavian Way, Elna Adlerbert chronicles the background & history of Scandinavian cooking in her introduction and the beginning of each chapter.
 This book is written for the English, it’s like stepping back into a Londoners 1960’s kitchen as they thumb through the simple Scandinavian recipes and recreate traditional foods.

 Translating the recipes into modern terminology, temperatures and measurements is a bit of a research dance with Google and my kitchen scale.
 Leave a comment if I seem to have left out any details such as size of pan etc, I would heart you forever.

 Todays recipe is a dark cake known as Svensk Mork Kaka that would typically be served with coffee.
 Scandinavians drink coffee like the English drink tea.
 It’s usually served after meals.
 If you are ever so lucky to be invited to a Scandinavian coffee party, I hear sweet breads and pastries are awaiting you.
 To ‘Take a break’ or ‘Fika’ in Sweden, usually means a coffee break.